Oceanink/DMRG/readme.md

-# CLAUDE.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+# One-site DMRG on Heisenberg Chain

 ## Project Overview

-This is a Julia implementation of the DMRG (Density Matrix Renormalization Group) algorithm for finding ground states of quantum many-body systems, specifically applied to the Heisenberg spin chain.
+This is a Julia implementation of the DMRG (Density Matrix Renormalization Group) algorithm for finding ground states of the Heisenberg spin chain.

-## Core Architecture
+## Architecture

 ### Data Structures (src/MatrixProductStruct.jl)